 You should never come here to learn about the latest consumer tech trends in China; for that, go to Rui Ma’s Tech Buzz China.
 You should never come here to learn about the profitability, margins, and CapEx implications of the semiconductor industry; for that, go to Mule’s newsletter.
 When I do write about the semiconductor industry, it’s usually from a more macro and interdisciplinary angle, where I think my own lived experiences are relevant.

 It’s hard to be disciplined though.
-I sometimes slip, because opining is easy, listening and learning is hard; commenting is easy, researching and analyzing is hard.
+I sometimes slip, because opining is easy, listening and learning are hard; commenting is easy, researching and analyzing are hard.
 This isn’t to say people with less lived experience cannot share their opinion, just that they should do more question-asking and listening.

 I caught myself slipping this past week after the massacre in Atlanta happened.
 I wrote several tweets voicing my anger, dismay, and frustration.
 Even though I am an Asian American and can certainly speak to the rise in anti-Asian violence from that lived experience, the focal point of this tragedy is the victimization of Asian women -- a perspective for which I have no lived experience.